-In the Summer of 2019, MC was ranked the No. 1 online Christian college in the USA by onlinechristian colleges.com.
-New classes for MC in Fall 2019 include a master's degree in nursing.
+In summer 2019, MC was ranked the No. 1 online Christian college in the USA by onlinechristian colleges.com.
+New classes for MC that fall included a master's degree in nursing.

 In September 2019, "The Wall Street Journal" lauded MC as the best private college in Mississippi.
-America's most trusted newspaper examined more than 800 schools across the USA.
-Their rankings examined 15 key indicators.
-Evaluators considered salaries that graduates earn, the debt burden they take on and how much schools invest in instruction as well as student services.
+America's most trusted newspaper examined more than 800 schools across the U.S. The rankings examined 15 key indicators, and evaluators considered the salaries that graduates earn, the debt burden they take on, and how much schools invest in instruction and student services.

-The MC Choctaws football program continued to progress in fall 2019 under head coach John Bland.
-He was named the cocoach of the year in the Gulf South Conference.
-During its 5-5 season, MC defeated rival Delta State 37-13 at Robinson-Hale

-Stadium to capture the Heritage Bell Trophy.
+The MC Choctaws football program continued to progress in fall 2019 under head coach John Bland, who was named co-coach of the year in the Gulf South Conference.
+During its 5-5 season, MC defeated rival Delta State 37-13 at Robinson-Hale Stadium to capture the Heritage Bell Trophy.

-The MC story in 2020 focused on the response to the global COVID-19 pandemic.
-Following Spring Break in March of 2020, MC switched to virtual learning for the remainder of the semester.
+The MC story in 2020 focused on its response to the global COVID-19 pandemic.
+Following Spring Break in March, MC switched to virtual learning for the remainder of the semester.

 In July 2020, MC adopted the focus "Strong & Courageous" for the 2020-21 academic year.
-The theme was drawn from Joshua 1:9, which says: Have I not commanded you?
+The theme was drawn from Joshua 1:9: "Have I not commanded you?
 Be strong and courageous.
-Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.
+Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go."

-The university welcomed students back to campus for the fall semester; students and faculty wore masks and adhered to strict COVID-19 safety standards in order to keep the campus open and to keep one another safe.
+The University welcomed students back to campus for the fall 2020 semester.
+Faculty and students wore masks and adhered to strict COVID-19 safety standards to keep the campus open and keep everyone safe.

-2020 was also a year focused on racial and social justice in America.
+The year 2020 also focused on racial and social justice in America.
 MC took a strong stand in favor of changing Mississippi's state flag to a design that did not include the Confederate battle emblem.
-In a letter outlining MC's stance on the issue, Dr. Blake Thompson wrote:
+In a letter outlining MC's stance on the issue, Thompson wrote:

-Our flag is hurtful to a significant number of people in our state.
+"Our flag is hurtful to a significant number of people in our state.
 It is perceived by many Mississippians as a symbol of hatred, bigotry, and racism.
 It does not build up.
 It does not honor our neighbors.
 It does not reflect devotion to one another.
-Instead, we need a symbol that represents all that's good about Mississippi.
+Instead, we need a symbol that represents all that's good about Mississippi."

-The state flag was changed in 2020 to a more inclusive design.
+The state flag was changed in 2020 to a more inclusive design that includes the phrase, "In God We Trust."

-Mississippi College filled a key administrative post in 2020 with the hiring of Dr. Keith Elder.
-A distinguished administrator and scholar in the public health field, Dr. Elder joined MC as provost and executive vice president in July 2020.
+Mississippi College filled a key administrative post in 2020 with the hiring of Dr. Keith Elder, a distinguished administrator, and scholar in the public health field.
+Elder joined MC as provost and executive vice president in July.

-Renovations at MC's Alumni Hall, including the addition of a Chick-fil-A restaurant and Einstein Bros.
-Bagels to campus, were completed just as the Fall semester began.
+Renovations to MC's Alumni Hall, including the addition of a Chick-fil-A restaurant and Einstein Bros.
+Bagels, were completed just as the fall semester began.

-MC admitted 15 additional students to its Honors College for the fall semester.
+MC admitted 15 additional students to its Honors College for the fall 2020 semester.
 These outstanding students came from Mississippi and four other states.